Summary of what I know and where to get more info…

 Salt & Hydration: Adding massive amounts of salt to your diet, and when that’s not feasible supplement!
 I write about how to up salt intake here.
 Doctors recommend pushing for 2-3 liters a day to alleviate POTS symptoms.

 Florinef: Increases salt retention in order to increase blood volume.
-POTSies all seem to have much lower blood volumes than healthy people.
-Has the benefit of reducing the constant urination many of us POTSies deal with, partly due to the massive fluid intake we strive for.
+Those with POTS seem to have much lower blood volumes than healthy people.
+Has the benefit of reducing the constant urination many of us deal with, partly due to the massive fluid intake we strive for.

 Midodrine: Stimulates nerve endings to constrict blood vessels throughout the entire body, thereby increasing blood pressure.
 Can be useful to manage scary drops in blood pressure from standing and even eating.

 Northera/Droxidopa: Another newer drug that raises blood pressure.
 The exact way it works isn’t completely understood, but the drug does get converted by your body into norepinephrine, which is known to help regulate blood pressure.
 This is another drug that seems hit or miss- either patients do great or they seem to react pretty badly.
-Also, being a new drug it can be a process getting it approved by insurance.
+Also, being a new drug it can be a process getting it approved by insurance, but the pharmaceutical company offers support.

 Decrease Blood Pressure | Some POTSies deal with high blood pressure issues, and typically are diagnosed with hyperandrenergic POTS